debpal/GeoAnalyze/README.md

 - Builds full connectivity structures from upstream to downstream
 - Computes connectivity structures from downstream to upstream
 - Removes all upstream connectivity up to headwaters for targeted stream segments
+- Merges split stream segments either between two junction points or from a junction point upstream until a headwater is reached
-- Detects junction points within the stream network
+- Detects junctions, drainage points, main outlets, and headwaters within the stream network
-- Locates drainage points within subbasins
-- Identifies main outlet points
 - Computes Strahler and Shreve orders of stream segments
 - Includes multiple functions for generating random boxes around selected stream segments